yangguoliang11/label-studio/docs/source/guide/storage.md

 1. Open Label Studio in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
-3. Click **Add Source Storage**.
+3. Click **添加源存储**.
 4. In the dialog box that appears, select **Redis Database** as the storage type.
 5. Update the Redis configuration parameters:
     - In the **Path** field, specify the path to the database.
 Used as the keys prefix, values under this path are scanned for tasks.
     - In the **Password** field, specify the server password.
     - In the **Host** field, specify the IP of the server hosting the database, or `localhost`.
     - In the **Port** field, specify the port that you can use to access the database.
-    - In the **File Filter Regex** field, specify a regular expression to filter database objects.
+    - In the **文件筛选器Regex** field, specify a regular expression to filter database objects.
 Use `.*` to collect all objects.
-    - Enable **Treat every bucket object as a source file** if your database contains files such as JPG, MP3, or similar file types.
+    - Enable **将每个bucket对象视为源文件** if your database contains files such as JPG, MP3, or similar file types.
 This setting creates a URL for each database object to use for labeling.
 Leave this option disabled if you have multiple JSON files in the database, with one task per JSON file.
-8. Click **Add Storage**.
+8. Click **添加存储**.
 9. Repeat these steps for **Target Storage** to sync completed data annotations to a database.

 After adding the storage, click **Sync** to collect tasks from the database, or make an API call to [sync import storage](/api#operation/api_storages_redis_sync_create).